tsaad-dev/te/drafts/te-topo-profile/draft-busi-teas-te-topology-profiles.md

 {: #double-augment-fig title="Augmenting both the Network and TE Topology Models"}

-   This option does not provide any technical advantage with respect to the first option, shown in Figure 6, but could be useful to add augmentations to the TE Topology constructs and to re-use an already existing technology-specific Network Topology Model.
+   This option does not provide any technical advantage with respect to the first option, shown in {{te-augment-fig}}, but could be useful to add augmentations to the TE Topology constructs and to re-use an already existing technology-specific Network Topology Model.